 Functional alcoholics drink to feel better.

-Even though they may want to stop, functioning alcoholics often don’t know how and don’t have the resources.
-This is where family support, friends, and medical professionals can work together to create a team and a plan to help end this cycle before they do more harm to themselves.
+Even though they may want to stop, many functioning alcoholics often won’t know where or how to begin the process.
+This is where family, friends and medical professionals can work together to create a plan to help end this cycle before they do more harm to themselves.